On the Finite-Time Behavior of Suboptimal Linear Model Predictive Control: Problem Formulation and Preliminaries

 For each $k$, the first element of $\mu^{\star}(x_k)$ is applied to the system and the process is repeated in a receding horizon fashion.
-The optimal state evolution under this optimal MPC policy is then given by
+The optimal state evolution under this optimal MPC policy, starting from some $x_0^{\star}:=x_0$, is then given by

-where $x_0^{\star}:=x_0$, $\overline{B} := BS$, and $S := \left[I_{m\times m}~\boldsymbol{0}~\hdots~\boldsymbol{0}\right] \in \mathbb{R}^{m \times Nm}$.
+where , $S := \left[I_{m\times m}~\boldsymbol{0}~\hdots~\boldsymbol{0}\right] \in \mathbb{R}^{m \times Nm}$ and $\overline{B} := BS$.